XML-Travelgate/slate/source/index.html.md

 In order to authenticate, you need to place the word 'ApiKey' followed by your API key on the **Authorization** header of your HTTP request.

-# GetAvailablePaymentMethods
+# AvailablePaymentMethods

 The first call that you must do is *available_payment_methods*.
 With this call, you will get the list of payment methods that you have available for the transaction and configuration specified.
-Note that this step is only mandatory for payments; for fraud analysis is not required.
+Note that this step is **mandatory** for payments but for fraud analysis is not required.

 > AvailablePaymentMethodsRQ: